bryannalfaro/OpenGL-Graphics/README.md

 # OpenGL-Graphics

-# See the video for change of shaders and audio
+# Activate the audio and see the video for change of shaders
 https://user-images.githubusercontent.com/46506166/142458302-895cba41-6e2e-499f-bedc-72cc21f9c184.mp4

 ## Puntos implementados: